Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

     sum += arguments[i];
   }
   document.write(`<br>Sum of the array is=${sum}`);
-}
+  return sum;//In case of no return function, Undefined is returned }
 add(1,2,3,4,5);

-let addition=add;//This will enable function to be called even when addition is written
+let addition=add;//This will enable function to be called even when addition is written, like addition(1,2,3,4,5);
 ```

 <hr>